ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 - a scalar/interval tail magnitude for degrees > d.

 Addition/subtraction combine tails additively.
 Multiplication combines retained-retained overflow plus retained-tail and tail-tail bounds.
 This is analogous to a Taylor-model algebra and can provide the missing rigorous correction to the cheap direct defect without constructing the full high-degree expansion.

 ---

+### 9.37 Course correction: the integrator must remain general, not polynomial-specialised (2026-09-24)

+The degree-complete Van der Pol experiment was a **diagnostic oracle only**.
+It answered one narrow question: whether the cheap truncated Differential residual was missing a non-zero composition tail.
+It did; the omitted tail was small but non-zero.
+The degree-30 construction is therefore useful evidence, but it is **not** the intended production architecture.

+The integrator target remains general validated ODE dynamics, including non-polynomial vector fields.
+Van der Pol is only the current benchmark.
+We should not introduce an algorithmic dependency on polynomial degree or a polynomial-only residual certificate.

+The actual problem to solve is more general:

+> Given a validated centre polynomial/Taylor representation P and a general Procedure g, compute a rigorous and cheap enclosure of the defect dP/dt - g(P), including the effect of all truncation/remainder terms, without paying for a full generic FunctionPatch composition plus restriction.

+The promising direction is therefore a **general validated truncated algebra** for Procedure evaluation, not a polynomial-tail algebra.
+Conceptually each intermediate Procedure value should carry:
+- a retained polynomial/Differential part up to the chosen degree/order;
+- an explicit validated remainder enclosure for everything not represented in that retained part.

+For algebraic operations, the remainder is propagated by standard Taylor-model rules.
+For general elementary operations (reciprocal, exp, log, sin, cos, etc.), the remainder must be obtained from validated range/derivative bounds or the same elementary-function remainder machinery already used by Ariadne's Taylor models.
+This is the general analogue of what Flow*-style Taylor-model evaluation needs: truncate aggressively, but account rigorously for the discarded part.

+The polynomial degree-30 diagnostic should remain optional and diagnostic-only as a reference check on polynomial examples.
+It must not drive API design, step selection, or the production residual algorithm.

+Immediate next investigation:
+1. inspect Ariadne's existing TaylorModel elementary-operation implementation and Procedure execution machinery to identify reusable validated remainder propagation;
+2. prototype a lightweight Procedure evaluator whose value type is a retained Differential plus a scalar/vector validated remainder;
+3. compare its defect enclosure and cost against the current recurrence-field Taylor-patch path on Van der Pol;
+4. then test on at least one genuinely non-polynomial continuous example before considering the residual kernel successful.

+This supersedes the polynomial-tail-only production direction suggested at the end of section 9.36.

+---